Tooling for Maintaining YAML Files

 - check-jsonschema - Checks JSON and YAML files with identified types against their schema

-You can run them with both pre-commit hooks and on-demand by using the pre-commit tool.
+You can run them with both Git hooks and on-demand by using a pre-commit tool.
 Since they are command-line tools, you can also run them as part of continuous integration pipelines.

 All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.